AUEB-BALab/courses/courses/tools/ci_cd_with_gitlab.md

 * Is it necessary to cache all data between stages?
 * Should every branch execute all stages?
 * Do we need all these stages?
-* Do we need to install mongo and redis?

 # Optimizations on caching